Quit now

 Whether it’s called mint or menthol, these “flavors” are added to cigarettes, vapes, chew, and other tobacco products to hook new tobacco users.
 The tobacco industry has used menthol and mint as a predatory tactic to keep smokers smoking and introduce new smokers to a new taste.

 Menthol added to cigarettes masks the harsh taste.
-It also numbs the throat making the toxic smoke making it easier to inhale.1 This makes it easier for new smokers to smoke.1 Unfortunately, it also allows smokers to inhale the smoke more deeply, which causes harmful particles to settle deeper inside the lungs.2
+It also numbs the throat, making the toxic smoke easier to inhale.
+This makes it easier for new smokers to smoke.
+Unfortunately, it also allows smokers to inhale the smoke more deeply, which causes harmful particles to settle deeper inside the lungs.2

 And that’s not all.
 Research shows that the sensory effects and flavor of menthol can also make cigarettes much harder to quit.3 People who smoke menthol cigarettes show greater signs of nicotine addiction and are less likely to successfully quit smoking than other smokers.45